Yasmeen-Shamakh/Examination-System/README.md

 •	Stored Procedures <br />
 o	Main Procedures <br />
         19 main procedures to Select, Insert, Update and Delete in any table<br />

 o	Exam Procedures <br />
-        3  procedures
-        o	Exam generation: to create Exam with unique exam code for each student o	Exam Answers: to submit student's answer o	Exam Correction: to combare student's answer with correct answer, then calculate the total degree
+        o	Exam generation: to create Exam with unique exam code for each student <br />
+        o	Exam Answers: to submit student's answer <br />
+        o	Exam Correction: to combare student's answer with correct answer, then calculate the total degree <br />

 •	Reports <br />